Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Method for easy shortcrust pastry:

-Then slowly add water, 5-10ml at a time, and work the dough into a ball.
+Add the water, 5-10ml at a time, until you have formed the mix into a ball.

 I love being able to make easy shortcrust pastry whenever I want it, and often in just minutes.